The

 Rue de Joulet

-In gay Paris, I see the Seine reflect francais sunshine.
+I see the Seine

-Artistes at their easel, daubing
+Artistes at their easel,

-french maids dressed in haut coiture.
+dressed in haut coiture.

-Saunter down Rue de Joulet, beret cantered Pyranees-style, lick a popsicle
+Saunter down Rue de Joulet,

 ere it melts.

-Julienne St Bromerge sings Edith, birds flitter from oak to oak, life passes gaily on.
+birds flitter from oak to oak,

 I Almost Forgot